"Evil Bong" (2006) Movie Review

 EVIL BONG (2006) - Directed by Charles Band

 Even when you watch as many movies as I do, occasionally a film still comes along that simply defies description.
 Whether the film is good or bad, emotionally moving or horribly scarring to my psyche, I find myself at a loss for words when attempting to convey what the viewing experience was like to others.
 Eventually I just give up trying and say, "Aw, hell...you have to see it to believe it."
-Case in point: EVIL BONG, an ultra-stupid, ultra-low-budget stoner/horror/comedy that definitely ranks as my most bizarre viewing experience in a very long time.
+Case in point: Evil Bong, an ultra-stupid, ultra-low-budget stoner/horror/comedy that definitely ranks as the most bizarre viewing experience I've had in a very long time.
 It may be tough to put this film into words but I shall do my best.

 Evil Bong is a production of Charles Band's legendary Full Moon Pictures.
 Any cult-movie fan worth his or her salt should have at least a passing familiarity with Band's body of work, which dates back to the hallowed grindhouse days of the 1970s.
 Band specializes in low budget horror, science fiction, and fantasy flicks, many of which showcase his apparent fascination with all things small.
 He's produced or directed dozens of films in which humanity is threatened by tiny creatures (the Ghoulies series), toys and dolls (Demonic Toys, Dolls, the Puppet Master series) and even evil edibles (The Gingerdead Man series)!
 Full Moon's films are mainly known for their overall cheap look, old fashioned special effects and bizarre, tasteless humor.
 Evil Bong definitely hits all the marks on the Full Moon checklist.